gschaves/gesture_rec_NSRE/README.md

 # Real-Time Hand Gesture Recognition Based on Artificial Feed-Forward Neural Networks and EMG

 ## Overview
 This work is the python implementation of [1] plus a validation methodology for hyperparameter's tuning.
 The problem addressed in [1] is the real-time hand gesture recognition based on superfictial electromyography (sEMG) signals.
 Given the sEMG data from the Myo-armband, the system is composed of four modules: preprocessing, feature extraction, classification, and post-processing.
+We are providing a Colab Jupyter Notebook with a demo containing all the updated experiments and codes, please access this [link](https://github.com/gschaves/gesture_rec_NSRE/blob/master/HGC_demo.ipynb) for the most recent results.
+[TODO: update all the files accordingly]

 ## The System
 ### Preprocessing